 As careers and technology continue to evolve, the need for further education does, too.
 Maria Corral graduated from medical school in Ecuador 20 years ago and worked in a variety of clinical research positions within the medical field in the U.S. More recently, Corral began working as an associate research scientist for a research group at Yale University, where her career focused on data information and technology.

-“I decided to study to be more knowledgeable in this field,” she said.
-A co-worker told her about SNHU and she applied to the MS in Data Analytics program.
-Corral says, “I think this was a big accomplishment for me because it opened up a new path in my professional career.”
+"I decided to study to be more knowledgeable in this field," she said.
+A co-worker told her about an online program and she began working toward an MS in Data Analytics degree.
+Corral says, "I think this was a big accomplishment for me because it opened up a new path in my professional career."

 In his March 2015 State of the Union address, President Obama asked Americans to think about what was within their reach: "a country that leads the world in educating its people.
 An America that attracts a new generation of high-tech manufacturing and high-paying jobs."